FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-name | The name of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) homepage | The homepage of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) openid  | The [openid](http://openid.net/) of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal)
+id | A local identifier for the agent.
+Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string name | The name of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) homepage | The homepage of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal) openid  | The [openid](http://openid.net/) of the person or organization. | [`http://www.w3.org/2000/01/rdf-schema#Literal`](#rdf-literal)